Restoration of stream system

 • Developing a natural and self-regulating stream valley and stream system

-• Increasing the sponge effect so that water is better retained in the area
+• Increasing the sponge effect so ensure better water retention in the area

-• Improving water quality by creating a more permanent flow and increasing the biodiversity of plants, aquatic animals, and fish.
+• Improve water quality by creating a more permanent flow and increase biodiversity of plants, aquatic animals, and fish.

 Location